kubernetes/enhancements/keps/sig-node/24-apparmor-ga/README.md

 behind this KEP is to promote the AppArmor feature to GA.

 _NOTE: Seccomp was in a very similar state, but with some subtle differences.
-Promoting Seccomp to GA will be covered by a [separate KEP](/keps/sig-node/20190717-seccomp-ga.md)._
+Promoting Seccomp to GA was covered in [KEP-135](/keps/sig-node/135-seccomp/README.md)._

 ### Goals